 Adobe XD or Sketch: Which Will Result in the Best UX?By Daniel Schwarz

-With Sketch continually gaining momentum, and the fact that other new design apps started to pop up (Affinity Designer, Figma, etc), Adobe needed to build a fast, ultra-clean app dedicated to user interface designers.
-Photoshop also needed to be about photosagain.
+With Sketch continually gaining momentum, and the fact that more new design apps were starting to pop up (Affinity Designer, Figma, etc), Adobe needed to build a fast, ultra-clean app that’s dedicated to user interface designers.
+Photoshop also needed to be about photos again.

 Enter Adobe Experience Design CC, also known as Adobe XD – their fresh attempt at a pure UI Design tool.

-Sketch is only available for MacOS users– so let's establish that right now.
+Sketch is only available for macOS users – let's establish that right now.
 Designers have scrutinized this decision, but it is what it is.
-Adobe XD is available for Windows and MacOS.
+Adobe XD is available for Windows and macOS.

 Adobe’s Drastic Interface Overhaul

 No doubt the first thing you’ll notice about Adobe XD is the beautifully minimal interface (when compared to Photoshop).
-Since Adobe XD focuses on user interface design, you’ll find image-editing tools virtually non-existent, so the apps' interface is much less overwhelming in comparison to other Adobe apps.
-This isn’t the place to retouch your photos or remove backgrounds.
+Since Adobe XD focuses on user interface design, you’ll find image-editing tools virtually non-existent, so the app’s interface is much less overwhelming in comparison to other Adobe apps.
+This isn’t the app for retouching photos or removing backgrounds.